homebridge/homebridge/README.md

 > [!WARNING]
 > Homebridge v2.0.0 is comming soon!
 Check what will change and how to prepare: https://github.com/homebridge/homebridge/wiki/Updating-To-Homebridge-v2

-**Homebridge** is a lightweight Node.js server you can run on your home network that emulates the iOS HomeKit API.
+**Homebridge** is a lightweight Node.js server that emulates the iOS HomeKit API.
+You can run it on your home network.
 It supports Plugins, which are community-contributed modules that provide a basic bridge from HomeKit to various 3rd-party APIs provided by manufacturers of "smart home" devices.

 ## Available plugins